openmsi/openmsimodel/docs/source/additional_info/next_steps.rst

 * uses a txt based model building in conjusting with a global or local stores to instantiate a barebone GEMD model

-GEMDDataQuality

-checks if files are still present; checks colliding files from diff sources; tells u when ur naming patterns are inconsistent and where is the prob; tells u when the data is corrupted and can’t be opened; flags when our metadata and formats are not respected (data governance)

-Smaller GEMD
+Smaller/Larger GEMD

+ - GEMDAttributes

  - GEMDTags

  - GEMDFileLinks

+ - GEMDFileLinksPresentOrNot

+ - GEMDDataQuality

+checks if files are still present; checks colliding files from diff sources; tells u when ur naming patterns are inconsistent and where is the prob; tells u when the data is corrupted and can’t be opened; flags when our metadata and formats are not respected (data governance)

 ___